emilyhorsman/bikeblog/content/posts/thoughts-after-2000km-on-an-ebike/index.md

 1. The battery is external, has a keyed lock, and it's easy to order replacement batteries through a brick-and-mortar bike shop.
 1. A minimal interface for controlling the motor.
 This one came with a small screen on the bar beside the stem to read my speed and current assist level.
 Then a small switch on the left side of my bars lets me rotate through assist choices.

-[^5]: My understanding of the biomechanics here: your index finger has an independent extensor muscle.
-That means you can grab a brake lever with just your index finger without your other fingers also gripping the entire handlebar harder.
-You physiologically cannot do this with your middle or ring fingers — grabbing your brake lever with these fingers will also grip what they're holding tighter.
-That means that single finger braking lets you keep a relaxed grip on the bar while braking.
+[^5]: My understanding is that one finger braking lets you keep a more relaxed grip on the bar.
+If you relax all your fingers and then bring your index finger towards your palm like you were braking you'll notice you can still keep your other fingers fairly relaxed.
+Do the same with your middle finger and you'll notice it's hard to relax your ring finger!
 [^6]: n.b.: I have not researched this extensively, and it's mostly an inferred opinion.

 {{< image src="DSCF4723.jpg" alt="A blue e-bike in a parking space with a Burley trailer hitched to its back" >}}